 Best Yoga Ashrams in India

 There are many Yoga Ashrams in India which strive towards healing the mind as well as the body.
 The ashrams range from five-star accommodations to basic dwellings, but each one offers the path to enlightenment for the spiritual seekers.
-So whether it is a Guru that you are in search of, or a long stretch away from the maddening race of life, or just some peace and tranquility, in no particular order, here are 10 renowned and Best Yoga Ashrams in India and probably the best meditation place in India.
+So whether it is a Guru that you are in search of or a long stretch away from the maddening race of life or just some peace and tranquility, pack up your bags along with your Yoga Mats for your trip to the Yoga Ashrams in India.
+To find the Best Yoga Ashrams in India and probably the best meditation centers in India, here is a list in no particular order.

 The Art of Living International Ashram is one of the best Ashrams in India.
 It is renowned worldwide for its stress-elimination and self-development programs based mainly on breathing techniques, meditation, and yoga.
 Founded by H.H.
 Sri Sri Ravi Shankar in 1982, the Art of Living is a voluntary organization that also undertakes various initiatives aimed at uplifting humanity and enhancing the quality of life.
 It is located in the Silicon City of South India, Bengaluru in the Panchagiri hills, i.e. 36 kilometers southwest of the capital city.